ansible/ansible/html/_sources/modules.txt

 This module is information only - it takes no parameters & does not support change hooks, nor does it make any changes on the system.

+Playbooks should not call the ohai module, playbooks call the 'setup' module behind the scenes instead.

 ping
 ````